A Strong Foundation Building For Your Child Is A Must: Start Before It’s Too Late

 An increasingly popular alternative to CBSE, ICSE and even Cambridge board in India is the Switzerland-headquartered International Baccalaureate (IB) curriculum.

-Even a decade earlier, IB was not as popular in India.
-But, there has been a noticeable rise in its demand and the number of schools affiliating with it.
+IB wasn’t as popular in India a decade ago, but its popularity has surged since then.
 So much so that India ranks #6 in the world in teaching the IB board with 169 schools in the country offering the curriculum.

 What is it that makes Indian parents opt for IB?
 The primary reason for this includes the growing recognition of the scope of the curriculum.
-Another factor is that the IB has also become a buzzword among Indian parents with most of the top and international schools offering it.
+Indian parents have also embraced the IB curriculum, making it a buzzword among them.

 As an Indian parent, you are certainly keen on giving your child the best possible education.
 How do you define the best education?